De Novo Growth Strategy for Med Spas

 It starts with the location you choose.
 Does it fit your brand and demographics?
 How does it compare to what else is available in the area?
 Do your research on choosing the right location to expand your business.
 As you know, location affects profitability.

 Establishing a strong brand is a must before launching new locations under the same name.
-For example, when customers are familiar with your business and services, it’s easier to get patients in the door at the new space.
+For example, when customers are familiar with your business and services, it’s easier to get patients in the door of the new space.
 Think of the excitement when a popular new fitness, food, or coffee franchise announces it’s coming to your neighborhood.
 If you can build that brand recognition before you open your doors, you’ll have customers (and members) on day one.

 Additionally, do you know your business’s “secret sauce”?
 The patient flow, recruitment strategy, and team operations are all elements that make a med spa run smoothly.
 If you can identify your secret sauce, you can replicate it in de novo growth.